xtracdev/es-atom-data/README.md

 writing them into organized storage to allow navigating published events using the atom protocol.

-This project uses two tables: a recent table, and an archive table.
-Recent events go in the recent table, archived go in the archived table.
+This project uses two tables: the atom_event table to store the events associated with the atom feed, and the feed table, which keeps track of the feeds.
+The overall event history can be traversed from the current feed backwards using the previous entry in the feeds table.
+The recent items are those that have not been assigned a feedid.

-As events get written to the recent table, once the size threshold for a feed is read, they are assigned a feed id and moved to the archive table.
-An additional table, feeds, is used to keep track of the relationship between feeds, so we can identity the previous feed from recent, and can navigate backwards and forwards through the event history using the link relations.
+As events get written to the recent table, once the size threshold for a feed is read, they are assigned a feed id.

 ## Table Definitions

 <pre>
-create table recent (
+create table atom_event (
     id number generated always as identity,
     feedid varchar2(100),
     event_time timestamp DEFAULT current_timestamp,